Overview - high rise buildings in Kent and Medway

 • valuers and mortgage lenders '

-Kent Fire and Rescue Service advise all high rise residential building owners or responsible persons to read and be aware of this Code of Conduct.
+Kent Fire and Rescue Service advise all high rise residential building owners or responsible persons to read and be aware of this Code of Practice.

 Guidance for temporary change to simultaneous evacuation strategy